May 24, 2026ยท22 min read

 ---

-Here is a clear breakdown of what each investment level gets you.
+Here is what different types of small business projects actually cost, with line-item breakdowns.
 These ranges are based on industry data from Clutch.co's analysis of 79,260 agencies and GoodFirms' survey of 100+ web development companies.

-Client type: Local home services company (plumber, electrician, HVAC, etc.) Platform: WordPress or Squarespace Timeline: 3-4 weeks
+Client type: Local home services company -- plumber, electrician, HVAC, cleaning, roofing, paving.
+Platform: WordPress, Webflow, or Next.js Timeline: 3-4 weeks

 This is the most common type of project for small agencies and experienced freelancers.
 The business gets a professional online presence with proper SEO foundations, clear service descriptions, and a contact flow that converts visitors into leads.